Quick presentation#

 For the limitations: MoviePy cannot (yet) stream videos (read from a webcam, or render a video live on a distant machine), and is not really designed for video processing involving many successive frames of a movie (like video stabilization, you’ll need another software for that).
 You can also have memory problems if you use many video, audio, and image sources at the same time (>100), but this will be fixed in future versions.

 In a typical MoviePy script, you load video or audio files, modify them, put them together, and write the final result to a new video file.
-As an example, let us load a video of my last holidays, lower the volume, add a title in the center of the video for the first ten seconds, and write the result in a file:
+As an example, let us load a video, lower the volume, add a title in the center of the video for the first ten seconds, and write the result in a file:

 # Import everything needed to edit video clips

-# Reduce the audio volume (volume x 0.8)
+# Reduce the audio volume to 80% of his original volume

 # Generate a text clip.
 You can customize the font, color, etc.

-# Say that you want it to appear 10s at the center of the screen
+# Say that you want it to appear for 10s at the center of the screen

 # Overlay the text clip on the first video clip